remult/remult/docs/tutorials/react-next/backend-methods.md

 The `@BackendMethod` decorator tells Remult to expose the method as an API endpoint (the `allowed` property will be discussed later on in this tutorial).

-The optional `remult` argument of the static `setAllCompleted` function is intentionally omitted in the client-side calling code.
-In the server-side, Remult injects `@BackendMethod`-decorated functions with a server `Remult` object. **Unlike the front-end `Remult` object, the server implementation interacts directly with the database.**
+**Unlike the front-end `Remult` object, the server implementation interacts directly with the database.**

 2. Register `TasksController` by adding it to the `controllers` array of the `options` object passed to `createRemultServer()`, in the server's `api` module: